Siege of Capua (211 BC): Operations 215–211 BC

 Hannibal had made Capua his winter quarter in 215 BC, and had conducted his campaigns against Nola and Casilinum from there.
 The Romans had attempted to march on Capua several times since its defection but were thwarted by the return of Hannibal's army rushing to its defence.
+In 212 BC, undeterred by the loss of some 16,000 men to Hannibal at the Battle of Herdonia, Rome made the capture of Capua their main priority and both consular armies were sent to besiege the city.

+Hannibal marched to the relief of Capua and managed to drive off both consular armies.
+They retreated in opposite directions, knowing Hannibal could only pursue one.
+Unable to force the consular armies into a pitched battle, Hannibal marched for Brundusium, hoping to capture it by treachery.

+Siege

-212 BC saw them investing the city for a siege, undeterred by the loss of some 16,000 men to Hannibal at the Battle of Herdonia.
-The siege continued into 211 BC, while Hannibal was busy in the south of Italia, the Romans employing innovative use of light-armed troops (velites) to ward off forays by the Capuan cavalry.
+The consular armies returned to Capua and renewed their blockade.
+Supplies were massed at Casilinum and strongholds were established along the Volturnus River.
+Great care was taken to secure safe and effective supply lines.
+The two consular armies were reinforced by a third army under a praetor Claudius Nero.
+They started to build a ditch and a wall to encircle and blockade the city and another ditch and wall facing outward to defend their siegeworks.
+In 211, the siege of Capua remained the main priority of the Senate and both consuls and Nero had their commands extended as pro-magistrates.
+While Hannibal was busy in the south of Italia, the Romans were employing innovative use of light-armed troops (velites) to ward off forays by the Capuan cavalry.

-Hannibal attempted to relieve Capua by breaking through the Roman siege-lines; and when this failed, he tried to break the siege by marching on Rome itself, hoping that the threat would force the Roman army to break off the siege and march back to Rome to defend it.
+Hannibal attempted to relieve Capua by breaking through the Roman siege-lines.
+A Spanish cohort and three elephants penetrated the lines but were ultimately destroyed by the Romans before they could break into the Roman camp.
+Hannibal then tried to break the siege by marching on Rome itself, hoping that the threat would force the Roman army to break off the siege and march back to Rome to defend it.
 Once the Roman army was in the open, he would then turn to engage it in a pitched battle and defeat them once again, freeing Capua from the threat.
 However, Hannibal found the defences of Rome too formidable for an assault and as he had only planned this movement as a feint, he lacked both the supplies and equipment for a siege.
 The Roman besiegers of Capua, knowing this, ignored his march on Rome and refused to break off their siege, though Livy reports that a select relief force did march from Capua to Rome.
 His feint having failed, Hannibal was forced to retreat south and Capua unrelieved fell to the Romans shortly afterwards.